kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v6.1.004, 1 Aug 2023:
+-Modders resource: UIX's Interact Menu now sends a signal to the MD that it has been loaded.
+The modder can listen for this before setting up their custom actions/orders.
+-Compatibility: Mycu's tweaks for better compatibility with his updated mods.

+v6.1.003, 29 Jul 2023:
+-Modders resource: Custom orders are now added to the Custom Actions and Custom Orders sub-menus.
+To add only to one or the other, prefix the section name with either "actions_" or "orders_".
+Read the Add Custom Actions/Orders Group to the Interact Menu (via MD) section below.

 v6.1.001, 27 Jun 2023:
 -modders resource: Add Custom Actions/Orders Group to the Interact Menu (via MD):
 1. Load UIX's customised Interact Menu with: <raise_lua_event name="'Lua_Loader.Load'" param="'extensions.kuertee_ui_extensions.ui.kuertee_menu_interactmenu'"/>